lmuntaner/interview-practice/react.md

 **What does shouldComponentUpdate do and why is it important?**

-What shouldComponentUpdate does is it's a lifecycle method that allows us to opt out of this reconciliation process for certain components.
+It's a lifecycle method that allows us to opt out of this reconciliation process for certain components.

 **What is the second argument that can optionally be passed to setState and what is its purpose?**